ajaxray/four-in-a-row/README.md

 - Left click to drop your disc
 - When you can connect four discs vertically, horizontally or diagonally you win

+Download the [MacOS version].
+(You have to compile yourself if you're on other OS, sorry!)

 Features Implemented/Pending
 --------------------
 - [x] Basic **Four In A Row** / **Connect Four** game